 Yoga Increases Body Awareness

-Yoga teaches how to become in tune with your body and to be able to recognize when it is being held in a state of tension or anxiety, both which are dangerous health risks and contribute to the onset of stroke, heart attack, panic attacks and extreme anxiety.
+Body awareness is one of many health benefits gained from steady practice.
+Yoga teaches you how to become in tune with your body and to be able to recognize when it is being held in a state of tension or anxiety, both which are dangerous health risks and contribute to the onset of stroke, heart attack, panic attacks and extreme anxiety.
 Yoga teaches you to recognize when your body is in this state of stress and tension.
 By knowing what physical warning signs to look for, and how the body reacts physically, you can then use the yoga breathing techniques to calm the body back to its normal state, where you are at peace and feel in control, calm, and balanced.
 Concentrating on breath and body, through these yoga practices, eases tension and relaxes the mind and body.
 Some of the physical warning signs that the body is under stress include:

 • Clenched fists